 What Is Considered an Endpoint?

 Endpoints can be any external device that connects to an organization’s internal networks and systems.
 Endpoints can include internet of things (IoT) devices such as desktop computers, laptops, mobile devices, smart TV, digital cameras, digital watches, tablets, Point-of-sale (POS) systems, WIFI routers, networking, and other IT gadgets such as servers.
 Coincidentally, devices that run digital security solutions that are designed and deployed to secure the physical devices are also referred to as endpoints.

 What Is Endpoint Security & How It Works?

-Any suspicious behavior or a file exhibiting malicious operations is immediately blocked by the endpoint security solutions to minimize risks.
-Equipped with modern security tools, endpoint safety solutions use behavioral heuristics to analyze files and executables in real-time, proactively and predictively stopping threats.
+Any suspicious behaviour or a file exhibiting malicious operations is immediately blocked by the endpoint security solutions to minimize risks.
+Equipped with modern security tools, endpoint safety solutions use behavioural heuristics to analyze files and executables in real-time, proactively and predictively stopping threats.

 Why Is Endpoint Security Important?

 It is no secret that the number of devices being manufactured and connected to networks and systems is growing at a staggering rate – all thanks to modern digital transformation and technological advancements.
 This increasing number of devices and connectivity can present attackers with countless opportunities to exploit under-protected and weak endpoints.
 A little more than 127 IoT devices are being connected to the internet every single second on any given day while endpoint protection exploits were determined to be the cause of almost half of security breaches globally in 2020.